pybpod/pybpod-gui-api/docs/source/about/about.rst

 License
 =======
-This is Open Source software.
-We use the `GNU General Public License version 3 <https://www.gnu.org/licenses/gpl.html>`_.
+This is Open Source software with an MIT license.

 Maintenance team
 ================